DIAGRAMS OF DESIRE (THREE KLEIN BOTTLES CUT IN HALF), 2022

 sound installation/portal to fourth dimension

-six cassette tape players, eleven cassette tapes (looped, duration variable), eleven plastic cases, dymo embossed label tape
+cassette tape players, ecassette tapes (looped, duration variable), plastic cases, dymo embossed label tape

 This research period also led to a[n undocumented] solo performance titled inhale-exhale parallaxical chiasm (X + Y).
 Live and recorded gesture and amplified breath were combined to form a resonant surface which continuously looped between the artist’s body and the body of a VHS camcorder/the recorded body inside it.